If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Definitely.
 We’ve got Snape with the Slytherins first thing again, I need a full stomach to cope.’

-The other students seemed melted out of his path as he walked down the staircase toward the Great Hall.
+The other students seemed to melt out of his path as he walked down the staircase toward the Great Hall.
 Neville stuck by him and most of the older students seemed content to ignore him, but anyone who looked younger than about fourteen scattered like pigeons from a hawk.

 Gullible idiots.
 Harry settled himself down on the table near the door.